twotwotwo/histzip/lrcompress/format.md

 * 'end-of-block' instructions are a zero, followed by a checksum, which for histzip is an [xxHash] sum of the uncompressed output with seed 0, written in big-endian order.
 (Other applications can use their own checksums or none.)
-At end of block, the checksum state is reset but not the (de)compressor state.
+At end of block, the checksum state is reset and `CopyOffset` is zeroed, but the history buffer is not cleared.
 An empty block marks the end of the stream.
 Compressors must be sure not to write zero-length copies or literals, or they'll be misread as end-of-block markers, and not to write empty blocks before end of stream.

 [xxHash]: https://code.google.com/p/xxhash/

-* Blocks are *only* points to check the checksum and reset its state.
-They aren't necessarily sized to fit in memory; a compressor could use a single block for a 100GB file.
+* The application can use blocks more or less however it wants, and they're not necessarily sized to fit in memory; a compressor could use a single block for a 100GB file.

+* Applications may load "dictionary" content into the history, which is checksummed like normal content.
+This does not affect `CopyOffset`, so in diff-like applications the first copy instruction will probably have a large negative offset.

+* This version of the lrcompress library happens to produce output with some additional constraints (for example, copies have a minimum length and starting offsets don't go as far back as they possibly could).
+Decompressors shouldn't rely on those quirks, since they might be dropped later on to simplify or for other reasons.

 * The decompressor should gracefully error out on certain kinds of corrupt compressed
   input: